Diggstown

 Diggstown (known as Midnight Sting in the UK and Ireland), is a 1992 American sports comedy-drama film directed by Michael Ritchie and written by Steven McKay, based on the 1978 novel The Diggstown Ringers by Leonard Wise.
-It stars James Woods, Louis Gossett Jr., Bruce Dern, Heather Graham, Oliver Platt and Randall "Tex" Cobb.
+It stars James Woods, Louis Gossett Jr., Bruce Dern, Heather Graham, Oliver Platt, and Randall "Tex" Cobb.

 Plot

 After being released from prison in Winfield, Georgia, con man Gabriel Caine gets to work on his next scam.
 Caine and his partner, Daniel Patrick O'Shannon "Fitz" Fitzpatrick, travel to a small town near the prison: Diggstown, a city obsessed with boxing.

-Someone named John Gillon owns almost all of Diggstown.
+John Gillon owns almost all of Diggstown.
 He is the former manager of Diggstown's once-famous boxer Charles Macom Diggs, the man for whom the town is named.

 Upon hearing that Diggs once knocked out five fighters in one day, Fitz says he knows of a fighter who could knock out any ten in one day: "Honey" Roy Palmer.
 Gillon bets $100,000 that no one can best ten Diggstown boxers in one day.
 Caine volunteers to finance Fitz's bet, and the con is on.

 Caine seeks out Palmer, a 48-year-old YMCA supervisor.
 Palmer reluctantly agrees to participate and starts to train for the fight.
 Caine and Gillon agree to various conditions of the bet, with "one day" being 24 full hours and "Diggstown fighters" being able to come from any surrounding area of Olivair County.
 A loan shark Victor Corsini backs Caine's bet.

 As his manager, Gillon drugged Diggs during a fight with amyl nitrate so that Gillon could collect on the opponent's long odds.
 Diggs suffered irreversible brain damage as a result.
 Aided by Emily Forrester, sister of Caine's ex-cellmate Edward "Wolf" Forrester, Gillon has more than $1.5 million in assets.
 Caine tricks him into risking all of it.
 Now it is up to Palmer to defeat all 10 of Diggstown's men.